golemfactory/golem-docs/src/pages/docs/creators/index.md

 {% selectioncontent %}

-Have a problem that can be split into multiple computational tasks that will run in parallel on Golem
+Prefer to code in JS and run your app in the Node.js or a web browser

 {% /selectioncontent %}

 {% selectioncontent %}

-Want to use either Node.js or web browser to schedule the tasks
+Have a problem that can be split into multiple tasks that can be run in parallel

 {% /selectioncontent %}

 {% selectioncontent %}

-Need more control over the deployment process on Golem Network (like adjust market strategy)
+Need a backend to offload your system

 {% /selectioncontent %}